wmd0701/Jupyter-on-Euler/README.md

 ./start_jupyter_nb.sh Euler sfux 4 01:20 2048
 ```

+### Reconnect to a Jupyter notebook
+When running the script, it creates a local file called reconnect_info in the installation directory, which contains all information regarding the used ports, the remote ip address, the command for the SSH tunnel and the URL for the browser.
+This information should be sufficient to reconnect to a Jupyter notebook if connection was lost.

 ### Running multiple notebooks in a single Jupyter instance
 If you run Jupyter on the Leonhard cluster, using GPUs, then you need to make sure a notebook is correctly terminated before you can start another one.